MaxReinstadler/X2WOTCArchipelago/worlds/x2wotc/docs/en_XCOM 2 War of the Chosen.md

 # XCOM 2 War of the Chosen

-## What does randomization do to this game?
+## What are locations and items in this game?

-Research and shadow project unlocks are shuffled.
-This includes story research, weapon upgrades, autopsies, etc.
+### Locations

+- Completion of research and shadow projects
-There are also checks for the first time each enemy type is killed.
+- First kill on each enemy type

-## Which items can appear in another player's world?

-Research and shadow project unlocks, as well as resources and weapon mods, can be shuffled into other worlds.

-## What happens when the player receives an item?

-Items are currently only received while in the Geoscape.
-When the game receives an item, a pop-up will appear informing the player of what they got and who gave it to them.
+### Items

+- Research/shadow project unlocks (including story progress)
+- Resources such as supplies, intel, elerium cores, etc.
+- Weapon upgrades

-## What does another world's item look like in the game?
+## What do location checks and items look like in this game?

-When another world's item is collected in the strategic layer, a pop-up will appear informing the player of what they found and who it belongs to.
-No such pop-up will currently appear for checks in the tactical layer.
+When reaching a location in the strategic layer, a pop-up appears to inform the player about the item they found and who it belongs to.
+No such pop-up will currently appear in the tactical layer.

+Items are currently only received in the geoscape, including any the player sent to themself.
+When the game receives an item, a pop-up appears to inform the player about what they got and from whom.

+## How was this game adapted to fit into Archipelago?

+Various features have been added to the game to reduce the length of a campaign.
+Expect it to be comfortably beatable in roughly 15 to 20 hours on default settings.

+## What if I want to play a vanilla campaign?

+Download [Mod Config Menu for WotC](https://steamcommunity.com/sharedfiles/filedetails/?id=667104300) and navigate to `Settings > Mod Settings > WOTCArchipelago`.
+Turn off all settings under "Reduced Campaign Duration" (also set sliders to 0).
+Turn on all settings under "Campaign Completion Requirements" (NOTE: you will also need to set the corresponding option correctly in your yaml for generation).